Arabic Placement Exam Guidelines and Dates

-- Click on Arabic Placement (you will find the following):
+- Navigate to the Arabic placement course.
+Inside course content (you will find the following):

-- Version # (**Webcam**) - Requires Respondus LockDown Browser
+- Version # (**Webcam**) - Requires Safe Exam Browser

 - Version # Submission

-When you reach the writing part, Choose Yes or No:
+When you reach the writing part, you must choose either Yes or No.

-(Yes) if you have the Arabic writing skills to take the writing part.
-If yes, follow the below instructions:
+- Yes: If you have the Arabic writing skills to answer the writing part, follow the below instructions:

 - Choose a topic from the list of topics